lvyawen/UCD-Recommond-System-PJ-GWAP/README.md

 Details to be provided - major design/protyping project involving the creation of a plausible game-with-a-purpose to address a realistic collective intelligence task.
 # Project Outputs
 ‘Working’ prototype (eg MarvelApp, Web, etc.), screencast, group collaboration log, project report, project presentation.

+# Week 2- Form up our group and use git as version control within group.